1 Bg 4-1972: Transcendental Knowledge

 > Krsna], who is the original person-absolute, infallible,

-> He is still the same original, the oldest, and the person
+> still the same original, the oldest, and the person

 > always appearing as a fresh youth.
 Such eternal, blissful,